M. A. Malek

 M. A. Malek was a brigadier general in the Bangladesh Army who served as an assistant to the chief adviser of the caretaker government of Bangladesh with the rank of a state minister.

 Early life and education

 Malek was born in Barisal, East Bengal, Pakistan (now Bangladesh) on 4 February 1948.
-His mother died when he was four-years-old.
-Malek attended Barisal Zilla School and later enrolled into Bangladesh University of Engineering and Technology (BUET).
+His mother died when he was four years old.
+Malek attended Barisal Zilla School and later enrolled in the Bangladesh University of Engineering and Technology (BUET).
 In April 1972, Malek married Fatema Khatun Neli.
 Fatema Khatun died on 16 January 2012.
-The couple had three children: Israt Malek, Tanzil Malek and Tanvir Malek.
+The couple had three children: Israt Malek, Tanzil Malek, and Tanvir Malek.

 Career

-Malek was a member of the Mukti Bahini and fought in the Bangladesh Liberation war.
-He served as the chairman of Bangladesh Power Development Board and as the special assistant of former Chief Adviser Fakhruddin Ahmed in the caretaker government.
+Malek was a member of the Mukti Bahini and fought in the Bangladesh Liberation War.
+He served as the chairman of the Bangladesh Power Development Board and as the special assistant of Chief Adviser Fakhruddin Ahmed in the caretaker government during the 2006–2008 Bangladeshi political crisis.
 He was head of the Ministry of Social Welfare and the Ministry of Post and Telecommunications.